VicSwain/BootCampA/13-ORM/01-Activities/28-Stu_Mini-Project/README.md

 # Module 13 Mini-Project: Travel Planner

-In this mini-project, you will work with a group to build an API using Node.js, Express.js, MySQL, and Sequelize, and you will deploy it to Heroku.
+  In this mini-project, you will work with a group to build an API using Node.js, Express.js, PostgreSQL, and Sequelize, and you will deploy it to Render.

 ## User Stories